lmyers421/SeniorProject25-26/README.md

 Meeting 10, November 19:
 - Talked about connecting an API to our system via Node.js instead of from the database itself
 - Created a way to run the client and server at the same time for easier testing

+Resources / References
+- The API we intend to get our data from can be found at: https://www.api-football.com/
+- For connecting to the API, we found good resources to learn at: https://nodejs.org/docs/latest/api/